 The expansion and contraction caused by freezing and thawing can lead to significant damage to exterior walkways.
 If left unchecked, these hazards can cause slips and falls.
 Be sure you specify in your lease who is responsible for clearing walkways and driveways of ice and snow.
 You may even want to provide a shovel!

 3. HOLIDAY COOKING: Remind your tenants to use caution in the kitchen.
 Cooking is the leading cause of house fires.

 Never leave anything you are cooking unattended.
 Water spreads grease fires – put a lid on the pan to smother the fire or use a multi-purpose fire extinguisher.
 Keep potholders, clothing and other flammable items away from open flames.

-Develop your yearlong risk management plan now and take your RE business to greater heights in 2020.
+Develop your yearlong risk management plan now and take your RE business to greater heights this year.
 The extra effort will make your entire year go much smoother and may just show up in your pockets in time for the Holidays!